landcreator/ebos.contracts.bos/contracts/eosio.system/README.md

 ## eosio::onblock header
    - This special action is triggered when a block is applied by a given producer, and cannot be generated from any other source.
 It is used increment the number of unpaid blocks by a producer and update producer schedule.

+## eosio::setacntype( name account, name type );
+   - account: the account to set
+   - type: must be company or government
+   Notes: you can't set an account to a normal account back.